We are committed to being as open as possible with the information provided to the community.

 The vacant possession value is for comparison purposes only and is not intended to suggest that tenancies should end to realise the market value of properties.

-Datasets, which display the same information, have been produced by the Councils and is available on the Suffolk Observatory.
+Datasets, which display the same information, are available on the Suffolk Observatory.

 Businesses and communities had been encouraged to provide feedback to ensure released information is useful and helpful so that it will be beneficial for the citizens of the District.
 Please let use know if there any other information sets that you would like made available by emailing: firstname.lastname@example.org.